 All requests for disclosure and access to images will be documented, including the date of the disclosure, to whom the images have been provided and the reasons why they are required.
 If disclosure is denied, the reason will be recorded.
 A formal request in writing must be made on the form provided by the golf club.

 Under the Data Protection Act 1998, individuals have the right on request to receive a copy of the personal data that the Club holds about them, including CCTV images if they are recognisable from the image.

-If you wish to access any of your CCTV images, you must make a written request to Simon Lax, the Club Manager, and the Club reserves the right to charge you a fee of up to £10 for the supply of the images requested.
+If you wish to access any of your CCTV images, you must make a written request to Jonathan Pearson, the Club Manager, and the Club reserves the right to charge you a fee of up to £10 for the supply of the images requested.
 Your request must include the date and time when the images were recorded and the location of the particular CCTV camera, so that the images can be located and your identity can be established as the person in the images.

 Note: The Club will always check the identity of the person making the request before processing it.

 The Club Manager or directors of the golf club will first determine whether disclosure of your images will reveal third party information as you have no right to access CCTV images relating to other people.
 In this case, the images of third parties may need to be obscured if it would otherwise involve an unfair intrusion into their privacy.

 If the Club is unable to comply with your request because access could prejudice the prevention or detection of crime or the apprehension or prosecution of offenders, you will be advised accordingly.

 The Club will only undertake covert recording with the written authorisation of the Club Manager (or another senior person acting in their absence) where there is good cause to suspect that criminal activity or equivalent malpractice is taking, or is about to take, place and informing the individuals concerned that the recording is taking place would seriously prejudice its prevention or detection.
 Covert monitoring may include both video and audio recording.